AdobeDocs/experience-platform.en/help/intelligent-services/customer-ai/input-output.md

 exl-id: 9b21a89c-bf48-4c45-9eb3-ace38368481d
 ---

-# Quick start to using Customer AI (Bonnie)
+# Input and output in Customer AI

+The following document outlines the different required events, inputs, and outputs utilized in Customer AI.

+## Getting started

-Here are the steps to build propensity models and identify target audiences for personalized marketing:
+Here are the steps to build propensity models and identify target audiences for personalized marketing in Customer AI:

 1. Brainstorm use cases – How would propensity models help to identify target audiences for personalized marketing?
 What are my business goals and corresponding tactics to achieve the goal?
 Where can propensity modeling fit?